Word Recovery in Large Language Models Enables Character-Level Tokenization Robustness: Introduction

 In this work, we address this question through the lens of mechanistic interpretability, aiming to uncover the internal computations that enable LLMs to bridge the gap between character-level inputs and effective language understanding.
 Concretely, we focus on \emph{character-level tokenization} as a representative and extreme form of non-canonical tokenization, in which the input is decomposed into individual characters and explicit word boundaries are removed (Figure~\ref{diagram}).
 We identify a core process we term \emph{word recovery}, in which models reconstruct canonical word- or subword-level identities within their hidden states and use these recovered units as intermediates for downstream computation.
 Our analysis proceeds in three stages.
-First, we introduce a decoding-based framework that probes hidden states across layers using the model’s output embedding, yielding a layerwise \emph{word recovery score} that quantifies how many canonical tokens become recoverable from character-level representations.
-This reveals that word recovery is ubiquitous across datasets and model families, while its layerwise dynamics are strongly model-dependent.
+First, we introduce a decoding-based framework that probes hidden states across layers using the model’s input embedding, yielding a layerwise \emph{word recovery score} that quantifies how many canonical tokens become recoverable from character-level representations.
 Second, we test the functional importance of word recovery via targeted subspace interventions: at selected layers and character spans, we remove the component of the residual stream aligned with specific recovered tokens and measure the resulting degradation in task performance.
 This intervention reveals a tight correspondence between recovery and causal necessity, with early recovered tokens playing a disproportionate role in enabling accurate predictions.
-Finally, we perform a fine-grained attention analysis by selectively masking \emph{in-group attention}, attention among characters belonging to the same canonical token, and show that disrupting in-group attention in early layers consistently reduces both recovery scores and downstream performance.
+Finally, we perform a fine-grained attention analysis by selectively masking \emph{in-group attention}, attention among characters belonging to the same canonical token.

 Together, these results reveal that robustness to character-level tokenization does not arise from direct character-level reasoning.
 Instead, LLMs internally reconstruct word-level representations and rely on them as intermediate units for contextual understanding.
 We show that this robustness arises from an internal, causally relevant \emph{word recovery} mechanism, supported by in-group attention in early layers that aggregates character information into lexical representations.
 Our work clarifies the internal structure underlying tokenization robustness and contributes to a growing body of mechanistic interpretability research aimed at understanding how modern language models represent and manipulate linguistic information.